Wareham, Dorset: Government

-The population of Wareham according to the 2001 UK Census was 5,665 living in 2,545 dwellings.
-99% of Wareham's population are of White ethnicity.
-80.33% of the population state their religion as Christian, 12.24% as "No religion" with 6.59% not stated.
-There is a high proportion of older people in the town: 29.4% of the population are over 60 years old, against a national average of 21%.
-The largest industry of employment for those who live in Wareham is manufacturing which employs 16.3%.
-Three other significant areas of employment are: wholesale and retail trade; repair of motor vehicles (13.5%), real estate renting and business activities (12.2%) and health and social work (10.5%).
+Wareham is in the Dorset unitary district within the ceremonial county of Dorset.
+For elections to Dorset Council, it is in Wareham ward.
+Historically, Wareham was an ancient borough and then a municipal borough from 1886 to 1974, when it became part of Purbeck District until Dorset became a unitary district in 2019.

+Wareham is within the Mid Dorset and North Poole constituency of the House of Commons.
+From the Middle Ages to 1885 Wareham was the seat of a parliamentary borough of the same name.

 Culture and Media

 Wareham is twinned with Conches-en-Ouche in Normandy, France and with Hemsbach in Germany.

 Since the 16th century Wareham has been a market town, and still holds a market on Thursdays and Saturdays.
 In 2005 Wareham was named as a Fairtrade Town.

-Events held in the town include the annual carnival which takes place in July with a parade, fireworks and music by the Quay.
+Events held in the town include the annual carnival which takes place in July with a parade, fireworks and music by the quay.
 A new event is the music festival held in summer, with bands playing on the Quay, at Wareham Town Hall and in the town's pubs.
 The Wareham Court Leet, one of the few remaining Court Leets in Britain, meets nightly during the last week in November.

 In the church of St Martin-on-the-Walls, there is a recumbent effigy of T. E. Lawrence (Lawrence of Arabia) in Arab clothing, sculpted by Eric Kennington.
-Lawrence is buried at Moreton Churchyard where every year a quantity (decreases by one each year) of red roses are left.
+Lawrence is buried in the churchyard at Moreton where every year a quantity (decreases by one each year) of red roses are left.
 Near the town is Clouds Hill and Bovington army camp where Lawrence died after a motorbike accident.
 Wareham Town Museum, in East Street, has an interesting section on Lawrence and in 2006 produced an hour-long DVD entitled T. E. Lawrence — His Final Years in Dorset, including a reconstruction of the fatal accident.
 The museum also contains many artefacts on all aspects of the history of the town.

 The Royal Air Force Air Cadets has an Air Training Corps squadron based in the town, namely 2185 (Wareham) Squadron ATC.
 The squadron's cadets regularly partake in activities around the town for charitable purposes such as supporting the carnival, training exercises and parades.
 The squadron has a Detached Flight based at Swanage.

-Local television news is provided by BBC South Today and ITV Meridian.
-The local radio stations are BBC Radio Solent and Wave 105.
+Local news and television programmes is provided by BBC South and ITV Meridian.
+Television signals are received from the Rowridge transmitting station.

+The local radio stations are BBC Radio Solent, Heart South, Greatest Hits Radio South, Nation Radio South Coast and Greatest Hits Radio South.

+The Wareham Advertiser is the town's local weekly newspaper.